yugokato/microservices/README.md

 <br>

 ## 1. Introduction
-Containerized Service Delivery Platform (Microservices) is a scalable multi-container Docker application which delivers users a collection of containerized QA applications as a "per-user" on-demand service.
+Containerized Service Delivery Platform (Microservices) is a scalable multi-container Docker application which delivers remote users a collection of containerized QA applications as a "per-user" on-demand service.

 Once a new containerized service is built and published onto it, users can control/manage their own dedicated containers by quickly starting the service via the Restful API interface, and can consume those service features by directly accessing the container's routable IPv4/v6 addresses.